ArchipelagoMW/Archipelago/README.md

 * [VT Web Randomizer](https://github.com/sporchia/alttp_vt_randomizer)
 * [Dessyreqt's alttprandomizer](https://github.com/Dessyreqt/alttprandomizer)
 * [Zarby89's](https://github.com/Ijwu/Enemizer/commits?author=Zarby89)
-  and [sosuke3's](https://github.com/Ijwu/Enemizer/commits?author=sosuke3) contributions to Enemizer, which make the vast majority of Enemizer contributions.
+  and [sosuke3's](https://github.com/Ijwu/Enemizer/commits?author=sosuke3) contributions to Enemizer, which make up the vast majority of Enemizer contributions.

 We recognize that there is a strong community of incredibly smart people that have come before us and helped pave the path.
 Just because one person's name may be in a repository title does not mean that only one person made that project